Boy, 4, returned to couple by OT; left disabled after abuse

 A child who received dozens of injuries after being placed into the care of a couple for a Christmas break has been left permanently disabled from a head injury.

-Larissa Wainohu and Whare Ramsey appeared for sentence in the Napier District Court on Tuesday.
+Larissa Wainohu and Whare Ramsey appeared for sentencing in the Napier District Court on Tuesday.

 Wainohu, 33, who earlier pleaded guilty to causing grievous bodily harm with reckless disregard, assault on a child and neglect, was sent to jail for five years and three months.